fukurosan/Jhaystack/docs/searchapi.md

    - **Description**: *Optional query to execute as an inexact k retrieval.
 If provided the search will be executed on the resulting objects from the query, otherwise the entire corpus*
    - **Type**: `IQuery`
    - **Default**: `undefined`

+> ### searchAsync(value, options?)

+Works identically to search() but is asynchronous and multi-threaded.
+Note that any comparison function provided to this function must support serialization.
+Check the comparison strategy chapter for more information

 > ### fulltext(value, options?)